rajatgermany/ConferenceManagementSystem/README.md

 # ConferenceManagementSystem
 A Platform for uploading research papers to the conferences </br>
 # Documentation
-Three types of Users can use this platform </br>
+Four types of Users can use this platform </br>
 **Chair** </br>
 1.List all paper submissions.</br>
 2.Look at a submissions (details, pdf download).</br>